 Seniors Miguel Coste, Sebastian Torres, Alex Orr, and Joseph Gonzalez represent their respective universities while pictured inside Jesuit's Gonzmart Hall.

 Top Catholic schools across the country are accepting Jesuit students in unprecedented numbers.
-The University of Notre Dame accepted a record nine Jesuit students, Boston College accepted a remarkable 19, and Georgetown University, where three Tigers from the Class of 2018 enrolled (Charles Clark, Patrick Eberly, Hyoung Kim), is among the options for Christopher Gold, Griffin McCombs, Thomas Turner, and a few others from the Class of 2019.
+The University of Notre Dame accepted a record 10 Jesuit students, Boston College accepted a remarkable 19, and Georgetown University, where three Tigers from the Class of 2018 enrolled (Charles Clark, Patrick Eberly, Hyoung Kim), is among the options for Christopher Gold, Griffin McCombs, Thomas Turner, and a few others from the Class of 2019.

-Among the nine accepted to Notre Dame are the aforementioned Orr, Turner, Nuss, and Johnson, as well as Jesuit’s Business Club president Nick Muir, Zack Fandel, Nick Haskell, Thomas Knipe, and QuestBridge Scholar Miguel Coste (who is representing Notre Dame in the homepage photo and above).
+Among the 10 accepted to Notre Dame are the aforementioned Orr, Turner, Nuss, Tappan, and Johnson, as well as Jesuit’s Business Club president Nick Muir, Zack Fandel, Nick Haskell, Thomas Knipe, and QuestBridge Scholar Miguel Coste (who is representing Notre Dame in the homepage photo and above).
 Among the 19 accepted to Boston College are Student Council president Andrew Kynes, Don Freund, Andrew Jung, Ramon Martinez, Ignatius Scholar Carter Campbell, Phillip Thompson, and Nick Connor.
 Like many of his classmates, Freund is considering BC and several other highly selective options including Washington University (St. Louis).
 Jung also is considering acceptances to UF and Virginia, among others, along with BC.
 Martinez also has been accepted at the most selective school in the Big Ten, Northwestern University.
 Thompson also is considering acceptances to Villanova and UF.

 Every year, Jesuit’s AP Art program produces several students who pursue art-related majors in college.
 Among those students this year are: James Bencivenga (Florida State, architecture), Nash Chillura (Univ. of Colorado, environmental design), Matt Farley (Providence College, graphic design/web design minor), Loki Fountain (Univ. of Tampa, studio art minor), Brian Mueller (Florida State, interior design), Rodrigo Garcia Gil (Florida State, advertising/graphic design), Paul Schnell (Loyola Chicago, filmmaking minor), and Connor Stuart (Univ. of Florida, photojournalism).